feluxe/gitsub_DEPRECATED/README.md

 Let's start from scratch.

 We have this normal git rempo called `parent_repo`.
-The repo already contains two directories named `child_repo1` and `child_repo2`, but they don't contain anything except for their a text file yet.
+The repo already contains two directories named `child_repo1` and `child_repo2`, but they don't contain anything yet.

 ```
  parent_repo